What is gorder?

 Lipid order parameters quantify the degree of ordering in lipid membranes.
 They can be obtained from both experimental measurements and simulations, making them quite useful for checking force-field accuracy, studying molecular structures, tracking phase transitions and various other stuff.

-The order parameter in atomistic simulations can be calculated as:
+The order parameter in atomistic systems can be calculated as:

 where is the angle between the C-H bond vector and the bilayer normal, and the angular brackets represent molecular and temporal ensemble averages.
 The order parameter for atomistic systems is usually reported as the negative of this calculated value, (often denoted as or ).
 Higher positive values of indicate more ordered membrane structures.